About plans

 Enabling a trial period requires the Ask for credit card toggle to be on.
 You cannot enable trials on a plan where credit card collection is disabled.

-In Trials section:
+In the Trials section:

 Enable Trial period.